cijjas/ser_manos/README.md

             * Custom payloads in the FCM messages contain the deep link path, which is then parsed by `go_router` to navigate to the correct screen.
         * **Argumentation:** FCM is the industry standard for push notifications with Firebase, offering reliability and scalability.

+Additionally, to get ahead of future workloads we also implemented Camera functionality

+* **3.2.3.
+Camera:**
+    * **Description:** The application allows users to update their profile picture using the native device camera or by selecting an image from the device’s file system.
+This provides a personalized user experience and aligns with modern app standards where profile customization is expected.
+    * **Technical Implementation and Decisions:**
+        * **Technology Choice:** We utilized the `image_picker` Flutter plugin, which provides a unified API for accessing both the device camera and gallery across iOS and Android platforms.
+        * **Integration:** A modal bottom sheet is presented when the user opts to update their profile picture.
+It gives the option to either take a new photo using the camera or choose an existing one from the gallery.
+Upon selection, the image is compressed and uploaded to Firebase Storage, and the resulting download URL is saved to the user's profile document in Cloud Firestore.
+        * **Implementation Details:**
+            * Permissions for camera and storage access are handled gracefully, using platform-specific permission prompts.
+            * The selected image is previewed before confirmation, giving users the opportunity to cancel or retake.
+            * After upload, the app updates the UI reactively using Riverpod to reflect the new profile image.

 ## 4. Technical Specifications and Decisions

 This section outlines the technical architecture, key decisions, and libraries used in the development of Ser Manos.